turnbackfirebaru/woody/README.md

 ##### Logger#to

 The `.to(...)` function takes one or more committers as input, all of which will be invoked upon logging.
+A comitter is nothing but a function of shape `(level, message [, callback]) => { ... }`, where `level` indicates the log-level, the message is the rendered message string and the callback allows for asynchronous processing of the message.
+The caller of e.g. `Logger#log` will then recieve a promise that is either rejected or resolved based on the callback.
+The callback is of the shape `function([err]) => { ... }`.

+Note, however, that since `log` and friends are conceptually unaware of what a committer is doing, and a logger can have multiple committers, the promise is the output of a `Promise.all` on all commit calls.

-This creates a new logger that effectfully calls it's base's commit functions upon logging.
+Also note that `.to(...)` actually creates a new logger that effectfully calls it's base's commit functions upon logging.

 > :warning: Note that since functions can capture state at site of definition,